Peter-Victor Braun

-The Servant of God, Abbé Pierre-Victor Braun, (5 June 1825 - 18 May 1882) was a French Catholic priest who ministered to the poor of Paris.
-His work laid the foundations for the establishment of several different congregations of Religious Sisters who now serve worldwide.
-The cause for his canonization was opened in France in 1991, and was accepted for investigation by the Holy See in 2007.
+Pierre-Victor Braun, (5 June 1825 - 18 May 1882) was a French Catholic priest who ministered to the poor of Paris.
+His work laid the foundations for the establishment of several different congregations of religious sisters who now serve worldwide.
+The cause for his beatification was opened in France in 1991, and was accepted for investigation by the Holy See in 2007.